AMAZON MARKETING SERVICES FOR KDP

 And you don’t even have to spend the $100 budget.
 You can pause or terminate your campaign at any time, keeping any losses to a minimum.
 (Though there are reporting delays, so even after you end a campaign, for several days it can continue to accrue costs.
 By not bidding too high, you minimize this risk.)

 Every author naturally wonders if advertising will help.
-Now by enrolling your e-book in KDP Select, you can find out, and it doesn’t cost too much to see the results (provided that you don’t get impatient and bid too high).
+Now by publishing an e-book with KDP, you can find out, and it doesn’t cost too much to see the results (provided that you don’t get impatient and bid too high).
 Then you won’t have to wonder if advertising is the answer you’ve been searching for: You’ll know firsthand.

 Here’s another thing I love about AMS.

-You can advertise your Kindle Select e-book right on Amazon itself.
+You can advertise your Kindle e-book right on Amazon itself.

 That’s prime real estate.